sneheshs/evimo_setup/README.md

 Create the catkin workspace `./initialize_ev_imo_catkin_workspace.sh`

+Create a fake home directory for the docker container (else the owner gets set to root by docker run) `mkdir docker_home`

 Run docker container from evimo_setup folder
 Flags allow:
 * Creates a fake home directory with same name as host user for roscore to store things